The 5-Minute Breathwork Reset You Can Do at Your Desk

 ⏱️ Minutes 2–3: Box Breathing (4-4-4-4)

-- Exhale slowly through your mouth for 4 counts (like you’re fogging a mirror).
+- Exhale slowly through your mouth for 4 counts.
+Imagine you are fogging up a mirror or blowing through a thin straw.

 ⏱️ Minute 4: Extended Exhale (4-6)